supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

 In this lab, you have performed  the following tasks:

-- Created an AI Project and AI Hub Resources
+- Created an AI project and AI hub resources.
-- Deployed Azure OpenAI Models
+- Deployed Azure OpenAI models.
-- Created a Content Safety Service
+- Created a content safety service.
-- Added an Azure Content Safety connection
+- Added an Azure content safety connection.
-- Used Azure AI Studio Playground
+- Used Azure AI studio playground.
-- Worked with an Open Source LLM Model
+- Worked with an open source LLM model.
-- Tested the prompt in Content Safety
+- Tested the prompt in content safety.
-- Created a Prompt Flow
+- Created a prompt flow.

 ### You have successfully completed the lab.